shashwat-mittal/GoGit/CONTRIBUTORS/IIITA/Second_year/Ashutosh Verma/info.md

 ## Que3(issue-409) Name anyone Git or Github topic on which any issue is not made on this repo.
 ## Ans:
 How to add different remote repo to our own repo locally to perform fetch opteration.
+## Que4(issue-409) Ques - What changes to your procedure of doing this task will happen if I told you to write all first three answers (Ans - 1, 2, 3) at the end of the file.
+## Ans:
+If we add all ans to end then we have only one hunk to edit not two.